Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Results

-It is difficult to determine the significance of the nest asymmetry by randomizing the nest locations since the existence of nests identified with this criteria are already 3$\sigma$ above the noise.
-We try to characterize the asymmetry by randomly shifting the average nest locations in longitude (but keeping the number of ARs in the nest constant) and shifting the average time of the nest forward or backward in time with the limitation that the shift is less than a year.
-The 10,000 trials show that the observed asymmetry is more than 92\% of the randomized trials, see Figure 5 lower panel.
-While this is not above a 2$\sigma$ signal, we believe it is significant due to the fact that we cannot truly randomize the nest locations since searching for nests in AR locations that are randomized in longitude leads to much fewer and often zero nests.
+We determine the significance of the nest asymmetry by randomizing the central longitude of the nest locations.
+Meaning, we characterize the asymmetry by randomly shifting the average longitude of each nest while keeping the number of ARs in the nest constant.
+We do not randomize the latitude or time of the nests.
+The 10,000 trials show that the observed nest asymmetry is greater than 92\% of the randomized trials, see Figure \ref{fig:asym} lower panel.
+If using the slightly prograde rotation rates to find nests, the nest asymmetry is greater than 83.4\% of trials.